open-pdf-sign/open-pdf-sign/README.md

     input pdf file
   -k, --key
     signature key file or keystore
+  --label-hint
+    label for the 'hint' row
+  --label-signee
+    label for the 'signee' row
+  --label-timestamp
+    label for the 'timestamp' row
   --left
     X coordinate of the signature block in cm
     Default: 1.0